jvierine/chirpsounder/README.md

 This is the new home for GNU Chirp Sounder.
 I no longer have access to the account for the old web site, so I am migrating things here.
 This will make it easier for me to keep the software up to date.

+## Hardware

+The software relies on Ettus Research USRP N2x0 hardware and a GPSDO, which can provide a 1 PPS and 10 MHz reference signal.
+In addition to this, you will need a wide band HF antenna.
+This antenna should be in a location that is as radio quite as possible, with good filtering of common mode interference.
+I recommend placing the antenna at least 100 meters from power lines and any electronic equipment.

+## Prequisites

+The code depends on gnuradio and the uhd driver.
+I am planning to migrate the code away from gnuradio, so that it only relies on the UHD driver.

 ## Example

 ![Alt text](/figures/pr-1381380140.out.png)